-We’re excited to be hosting the third Unfolding Self workshop for 2019, with Richard Liddicut from Behold Art.
+We’re excited to be hosting the fourth Unfolding Self workshop for 2019, with Richard Liddicut from Behold Art.
 No previous experience required – we look forward to seeing you there!

 This workshop combines yoga and brush and ink techniques in a way that takes the student into an inner, fluid and interconnected world where the outer layers of the ego melt away to reveal our inner nature.